ralfbiedert/cheats.rs/content/legal.md

 We use the following model:

 **tl;dr**, if you want to
-- copy a Rust snippet or example: it's CC0, just do it
+- copy a Rust snippet or example: CC0, just do it
-- copy or embed the entire site or sections: it's CC-BY, please give credit (also to 3rd party assets, see below).
+- copy or embed the entire site: CC-BY, please give credit (also to 3rd party assets, see below).

 **In detail**, this cheat sheet ("work") consists of:

 - text (tables, guides, Rust snippets) addressing language-related content viewable on [cheats.rs](https://cheats.rs) ("content")
-- code (HTML + CSS), logos, assets, fonts, graphics and the resulting presentation ("supporting assets")
+- code (HTML + CSS; _not_ Rust code), logos, graphics, assets and the resulting presentation ("supporting assets")
 - metadata, such as the real names of contributors (e.g., on Github or the site), information from the Git repo, any other information not directly related to end-user content ... ("metadata")

 The **content** of this work is licensed as CC0 from the European Union, with contributions from all over the world.

-Third party **supporting assets** retain their original license.
-Supporting assets produced by this project are CC-BY licensed (previously MIT).
+**Supporting assets** produced by this project are CC-BY.
+Third party supporting assets retain their original license.

 **Metadata** is not governed by any of these licenses.

-To give credit to this project you can use something like:

-> "Rust Language Cheat Sheet (cheats.rs), Ralf Biedert et. al."

-Depending on what you do, you might also want to give credit to the persons and projects below.

-### Currently Known Third-Party Supporting Assets Used
+### Third Party Assets

 - [normalize.css](https://github.com/necolas/normalize.css), Nicolas Gallagher and Jonathan Neal, MIT licensed
 - [Fira Code](https://github.com/tonsky/FiraCode), Nikita Prokopov, OFL-1.1